Gambling and online casinos in Mauritania

 Online gambling and bypassing bans

-some Mauritanians still play foreign online casinos.
+Despite the complete ban, some Mauritanians still play in foreign online casinos.

-since local ISPs track activity for key requests.
+This can only be done anonymously, as local ISPs track activity for key requests.

 The most common workarounds are:- Using VPN (ProtonVPN, NordVPN, AtlasVPN);